Rohitsingh385/Rohitsingh385/README.md

 - 👋 Hi, I’m @Rohitsingh385
-- 👀 I’m interested in Web dev
+- 👀 I’m interested in backend and web dev
-- 🌱 I’m currently learning React js
 - 📫 How to reach me rk301855@gmail.com

 <!---